gruntwork-io/boilerplate/README.md

 * `default` (Optional): A default value for this variable.
 The user can just hit ENTER at the command line to use the default value, if one is provided.
 If running Boilerplate with the `--non-interactive` flag, the default is used for this value if no value is provided via the `--var` or `--var-file` options.
+* `reference` (Optional): The name of another variable whose value should be used for this one.

 See the [Variables](#variables) section for more info.